SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** void

-Set producers action, sets a new list of active producers, by proposing a schedule change, once the block that contains the proposal becomes irreversible, the schedule is promoted to "pending" automatically.
-Once the block that promotes the schedule is irreversible, the schedule will become "active".
+Set producers action, sets a new list of active producers, by proposing a schedule alteration, once the block that contains the proposal becomes irreversible, the schedule is promoted to "pending" automatically.
+Once the block that promotes the schedule is irremediable, the schedule will then become "active".

 Parameter Name | Description
 --- | ---